 Step 2

-Have the child step barefoot on the paper so that the heel touches the wall.
+Have the child step barefoot on the paper with their heel touching the wall.

 Step 3

-Mark the tip of the longest toe and the widest points of the foot with the pen.
+Mark the tip of the longest toe and the widest point of the foot with the pen.

 Step 4